 Over $80 million (in current dollars) spent by major company tenement holders in the past has led to the discovery of numerous promising prospects, many with ore-grade intersections that have never been adequately followed up (see map above).
 Extensive younger sediment cover has masked the mineralisation, but geophysics, detailed knowledge of the regional geology and in-house drilling capability has turned this into an advantage for Havilah, resulting in the discovery of several sizeable mineral deposits (eg Kalkaroo and North Portia).
 In all cases, the probability for discovery of repetitions of Kalkaroo style copper-gold-cobalt-molybdenum mineralisation is high both in the Kalkaroo north and south domes and in other domes (eg Lake Charles, Eurinilla, Benagerie domes).
 Other known styles of copper-gold mineralisation include skarn hosted (eg Croziers) and IOCG type (eg Lake Charles).

-In addition, widespread lead-zinc mineralisation is found in a particular horizon just above the redox boundary that is recognised throughout the region as the Broken Hill lode equivalent (eg at Deep Well, Jessica and McBrides Dam prospects).
+In addition, widespread lead-zinc mineralisation is found in a particular horizon just above the redox boundary that is recognised throughout the region as the Broken Hill host equivalent (eg at Deep Well, Jessica and McBrides Dam prospects).

 Also south of the transcontinental railway are large iron ore deposits at Maldorky, Grants and Grants Basin.
 All projects are in close proximity in relation to heavy duty rail links to the Spencer Gulf ports of Whyalla, Port Augusta and Port Pirie (and also Port Waratah and Port Kembla to the east).